List of Roblox games: BedWars

+BedWars is a game developed by Easy.gg based on the fan-made Minecraft minigame of the same name.
+Similar to the original version, players defend their bed from other opponents while attempting to destroy other player's beds.
+Unlike the Minecraft version, the game has more weapons to use.
+Players can collect different resources such as diamonds and emeralds to upgrade their team.
+The game was one of the most played Roblox games in 2022.

+Blox Fruits

+Blox Fruits is an action fighting game created by Gamer Robot that is inspired by the manga and anime One Piece.
+In the game, players choose to be a master swordsman, a powerful fruit user, a martial arts attacker or a gun user as they sail across the seas alone or in a team in search of various worlds and secrets with the goal of becoming "the strongest player to ever live".
+Items known as "fruits" grant the player various advantages and disadvantages in battles against powerful enemies and bosses.
+The game has been described by VG247 to be "one of the most content-packed games on Roblox", and the game itself has been played over 31 billion times as of March 2024.

 Pokémon Brick Bronze

-Pokémon Brick Bronze was a role-playing video game released in 2015 and developed by Llama Train Studio.
+Pokémon Brick Bronze was a role-playing game released in 2015 and developed by Llama Train Studio.
 It was not affiliated with the Pokémon media franchise.
 It was removed from the platform in April 2018 by Roblox administrators, reportedly after copyright concerns were raised by Nintendo.
 At its height, the game was regularly reaching tens of thousands of concurrent users.
 Pokémon Brick Bronze was one of many Pokémon games on Roblox, though it was widely considered the most extensive.
 The game's graphics were mostly a 3D block-style consistent with most games on Roblox, though the Pokémon were each represented by 3DS models in a pixel art style.

 Pokémon Brick Bronze played much like a traditional Pokémon handheld game.
 At the beginning, players chose 1 out of 21 Starter Pokémon from numerous games.
 Brick Bronze featured combat similar to actual Pokémon games, with a turn-based battle system and NPC opponents that consisted of trainers and other traditional Pokémon enemies.

 Luke Binns of Softonic gave a positive review of Brick Bronze, praising its expansiveness and declaring that "When playing Pokémon Brick Bronze, you may think you're playing the real thing".
 David Jagneaux, writing in PCMag, also spoke positively of the game, stating that it had "enough original ideas to occupy several days of your time".
 Steven Asarch, writing in Player-One, gave a negative review of the game, criticizing what he considered the "poor implementation of the battle system".

-Funky Friday

-Funky Friday is a game set in the Friday Night Funkin' universe and developed by Lyte Interactive and Gamefam Studios.
-It is an online rhythm game in which players can battle other players in a variety of songs and soundtrack lists.
-Likewise, the player can try on different outsets, preview and purchase morphs, speakers, emotes, and animations, and unlock new items through time-limited events.

-Sonic Eclipse Online

-Sonic Eclipse Online was a Sonic the Hedgehog fangame and developed by DoctorRofatnik, who has been accused of sexually preying on a child.
-The development team was also accused of being aware of the alleged abuse and making jokes about it.
-It was removed from the platform on December 27, 2021 per the request of Sega for copyright infringement.